Luke Pasqualino: Career

 From 2014 to 2016, he starred as d'Artagnan in the BBC production of The Musketeers, based on the Alexandre Dumas novel.
 Following the ending of that, Pasqualino began his run in the BBC1 army drama series Our Girl as Elvis Harte.
 He joined the main cast for the second series, however only appeared for four episodes in the third series due to filming conflicts with Snatch.
 Pasqualino returned as a guest for the fourth and final season in 2020.

 From 2017 to 2018, Pasqualino starred in Crackle's television adaption of Guy Ritichie's 2000 film Snatch.
 He led the show as Albert Hill, alongside Rupert Grint, Lucien Laviscount, and Phoebe Dynevor.
 He also made an appearance in Jordan Stephens' 2017 music video for "Wildhood."

 Pasqualino made his professional stage debut in 2019 with Berberbian Sound Studio, Joel Horwood's stage adaption of the 2012 horror film by Peter Strickland.
 He portrayed Director Santini, an abusive director using film to display his sadistic tendencies towards women.
 The show received generally positive reviews and ran from February to March that year.

 In 2021, he played David Kostyk in the Netflix series Shadow and Bone.
 He also had a guest role in the tenth series of Death in Paradise, as Ed Lancer.
 The following year, he starred in the murder-mystery film Medusa Deluxe, alongside Clare Perkins, Anita-Joy Uwajeh, Kae Alexander, Harriet Webb, Darrell D'Silva, and Heider Ali.

-In 2024, Pasqualino had a recurring role in the Disney+ / Hulu adaption of Jilly Cooper's Rivals.
+In 2024, Pasqualino had a recurring role in the Disney+/Hulu adaptation of Jilly Cooper's Rivals.
 He portrayed Basil 'Bas' Baddingham, the younger and promiscuous half-brother of Tony (David Tennant) who owns the local bar in 1980s England.
 The show received widespread critical acclaim and was picked up for a second season in December.
 He also appears in a voice role for the animated film The Lord of the Rings: The War of the Rohirrim as Wulf, "a clever and ruthless Dunlending lord seeking vengeance for the death of his father."
 The film was released by Warner Bros. in December.